KSneijders/AoE2ScenarioParser/cheatsheets/UNITS.md

 ```
 *Note: Do not confuse this with `reference_id` because that's the unique identifier of that specific unit and you can't have duplicates in the reference_id table.*

 You also might want to change the ownership of a unit.
 This might seem easy as there is a `player` attribute within the unit.
 Unfortunately that value is read-only and only there so you can easily identify the player.
-To change a units ownership you need the `units_manager`.
+To change a units ownership you need the `unit_manager`.
 ```py
 unit_manager.change_ownership(unit, Player.THREE)
 ```